bsc-pm/ovni/doc/emulation/nanos6.md

 across the subsystems, U, of no interest.
 We also assume any other code not belonging to the runtime to be in the U section.

+!!! remark

      Every instruction of the runtime belongs to *exactly one section*.

 To determine the state of a thread, we look into the stack to see what is the top-most instrumented section.

-At any given point in time, a thread may be executing code with a stack that spawns multiple sections, for example \[ S1, U, S2, S3, U \] (the last is on top).
-The subsystem view selects the last subsystem section from the stack ignoring the common section U, and presents that section as the current state of the execution, in this case the S3.
+At any given point in time, a thread may be executing code with a stack that spawns multiple sections, for example *S1, U, S2, S3* and *U* (the last is on top).
+The subsystem view selects the last subsystem section from the stack ignoring the common section *U*, and presents that section as the current state of the execution, in this case the *S3*.

-Additionally, the runtime sections are grouped together in systems, which form a group of closely related functions.
-A complete set of states for the subsystem view is listed below.
-The system is listed first and then the subsystem:
+Additionally, the runtime sections are grouped together in subsystems, which form a group of closely related functions.
+A complete set of states for each subsystem is listed below.

-- **No subsystem**: There is no instrumented section in the stack of the thread.
+When there is no instrumented section in the thread stack, the state is set to **No subsystem**.

+### Task subsystem

+The **Task** subsystem contains the code that controls the lifecycle of tasks.
+It contains the following sections:

+- **Running**: Executing the body of the task (user defined code).

+- **Spawning function**: Registering a new spawn function (programmatically created task)

+- **Creating**: Creating a new task, through `nanos6_create_task`

+- **Submitting**: Submitting a recently created task, through `nanos6_submit_task`

+### Scheduler subsystem

 The **Scheduler** system groups the actions that relate to the queueing and dequeueing of ready tasks.
-The subsystems are:
+It contains the following sections:

-- **Scheduler: Waiting for tasks**: Actively waiting for tasks inside the scheduler subsystem, registered but not holding the scheduler lock
+- **Waiting for tasks**: Actively waiting for tasks inside the scheduler subsystem, registered but not holding the scheduler lock

-- **Scheduler: Serving tasks**: Inside the scheduler lock, serving tasks to other threads
+- **Serving tasks**: Inside the scheduler lock, serving tasks to other threads

-- **Scheduler: Adding ready tasks**: Adding tasks to the scheduler queues, but outside of the scheduler lock.
+- **Adding ready tasks**: Adding tasks to the scheduler queues, but outside of the scheduler lock.

+### Dependency subsystem

-The **Task** system contains the code that controls the lifecycle of tasks.
+The **Dependency** system only contains the code that manages the registration of task dependencies.
+It contains the following sections:

-- **Task: Running**: Executing the body of the task (user defined code).

-- **Task: Spawning function**: Registering a new spawn function (programmatically created task)

-- **Task: Creating**: Creating a new task, through `nanos6_create_task`

-- **Task: Submitting**: Submitting a recently created task, through `nanos6_submit_task`

-The **Dependency** group only contains the dependency code:

-- **Dependency: Registering**: Registering a task's dependencies
+- **Registering**: Registering a task's dependencies

-- **Dependency: Unregistering**: Releasing a task's dependencies because it has ended
+- **Unregistering**: Releasing a task's dependencies because it has ended

+### Blocking subsystem

+The **Blocking** subsystem deals with the code stops the thread execution.
+It contains the following sections:

-- **Blocking: Taskwait**: Task is blocked while inside a taskwait
+- **Taskwait**: Task is blocked while inside a taskwait

-- **Blocking: Blocking current task**: Task is blocked through the Nanos6 blocking API
+- **Blocking current task**: Task is blocked through the Nanos6 blocking API

-- **Blocking: Unblocking remote task**: Unblocking a different task using the Nanos6 blocking API
+- **Unblocking remote task**: Unblocking a different task using the Nanos6 blocking API

-- **Blocking: Wait For**: Blocking a deadline task, which will be re-enqueued when a certain amount of time has passed
+- **Wait For**: Blocking a deadline task, which will be re-enqueued when a certain amount of time has passed

-- **Threading: Attached as external thread**: External/Leader thread (which has registered to Nanos6) is running